-Mail account - depending on the mail server settings, enter in this field the name of mail account or the full e-mail address of the mail account on the mail server.

-Password - enter in this field the password used for authorization by the SMTP server (usually, this is the password used for downloading data from the incoming mail server (POP3)).
+- Mail account enter in this field the name of mail account (mail account login) used for authorization by the SMTP server.
+The field becomes active when the "Server requires authorization" option is enabled. - Password enter in this field the password used for authorization by the SMTP server (usually, this is the password used for downloading data from the incoming mail server (POP3)).
+The field becomes active when the "Server requires authorization" option is enabled.